 We recommend the following strategies to ensure you will be successful in your online courses:

-- Classes are taught fully online; make sure you have a reliable internet connection and a computer.
+- Make sure you have a reliable internet connection and regular access to a computer, as classes are taught fully online.
 Tyler students are eligible for free Microsoft Office 365 and discounts on other software that may be useful for your studies.

 - Make time for your coursework.
 Depending on the class, you can expect to spend 8-10 hours per week per class doing your assignments.